Breaking news on labor negotiations

 Before Fran Drescher

-A joint strike of both unions hadn’t happened since 1960 and today’s issues are as monumental the ones that formed the strike platform 63 years ago.
+A joint strike of both unions hadn’t happened since 1960 and today’s issues are as monumental as the ones that formed the strike platform 63 years ago.

-In 2023, Meredith Stiehm leads the 20,000 WGA members (on the east and west coasts) and Fran Drescher has served 160,000 SAG-AFTRA members since 2021.
+Meredith Stiehm currently leads the 20,000 WGA members (east and west coasts).
+Fran Drescher has served 160,000 SAG-AFTRA members since 2021.

 Stay tuned for our August episode.